telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/drag-and-drop-to-html-elements-that-have-no-id.md

 ---
 title: Drag and Drop to HTML Elements That Have No ID
-page_title: Drag and Drop to HTML Elements That Have No ID | RadTreeView for ASP.NET AJAX Documentation
+page_title: Drag and Drop to HTML Elements That Have No ID - RadTreeView
-description: Drag and Drop to HTML Elements That Have No ID
+description: Check our Web Forms article about Drag and Drop to HTML Elements That Have No ID.
 slug: treeview/application-scenarios/client-side-programming/drag-and-drop-to-html-elements-that-have-no-id
 tags: drag,and,drop,to,html,elements,that,have,no,id
 published: True